Skip to main content

 talonic_extract

-Extract structured, schema-validated data from invoices, contracts, and other documents.
-Returns requested fields with confidence scores.
+Extract structured, schema-validated JSON from any document including PDFs, scans, images, DOCX, emails, and photos.
+Returns requested fields with per-field confidence scores.

 Instructions